 If a control response frame is to be transmitted within an HT or VHT PPDU, the channel width (CH_BANDWIDTH parameter of the TXVECTOR) shall be selected first according to 9.7.6.6, and then the MCS or <VHT-MCS, NSS> tuple shall be selected from a set of MCSs and <VHT-MCS, NSS> tuples called the CandidateMCSSet as described in this subclause.

+If a control response frame is to be transmitted within an S1G PPDU, the channel width (CH_BANDWIDTH parameter of the TXVECTOR) shall be selected first according to 9.7.6.6, and then the <S1G-MCS, NSS> tuple shall be selected from a set of <S1G-MCS, NSS> tuples called the CandidateMCSSet as described in this subclause.

 If the frame eliciting the response was transmitted by an HT STA that is not a VHT STA, tThe Rx Supported MCS Set of the STA that transmitted the frame eliciting the response is determined from the its sSupported MCS Set field in the HT Capabilities element received from the STA, as follows: